azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/taiviet.md

 ## Examples

-Here are some examples of Buhid script and its Latin counterpart :
+Here are some examples of Tai-Viet script and its Latin counterpart :

-* ᥖᥭᥰ ᥘᥫᥴ  : tai le (the tai le script)
+* ꪎꪳ ꪼꪕ : (sue tai) (tai script)